purescript/documentation/language/Modules.md

 module Main where

-import Data.Newtype (wrap, unwrap) as Newtype
+import Data.Newtype (wrap, unwrap) as Newtype import Data.Map as Map import Data.List as List import Data.Set as Set

-newtype WrappedInt = WrappedInt Int derive instance newtypeWrappedInt :: Newtype WrappedInt _

-test :: WrappedInt
-test = Newtype.wrap 5
+a :: Map Int String
+a = Map.fromFoldable [ Tuple 1 "a" ]

+b :: List Int
+b = List.fromFoldable [ 1 ]

+c :: Set Int
+c = Set.fromFoldable [ 1 ]
 ```

-The `Data.Newtype` module's `wrap` and `unwrap` functions can be considered relatively ambigous or generic.
-To clarify *what* is used to wrap the argument, we can import `Data.Newtype` qualified as `Newtype`.
+Several data structure modules have a `fromFoldable` function which can be used to create an instance of that data structure from any other `Foldable` data structure.
+We can say the `fromFoldable` function is overloaded by different modules.
+To clearify which `fromFoldable` function is being used, we can import that module's functions under a qualified name and use it qualified, like `Set.fromFoldable`.`

 Another example, fictitious this time: